vsouza/awesome-ios/README.md

 ## Payments
 * [Caishen](https://github.com/prolificinteractive/Caishen) - A Payment Card UI & Validator for iOS. :large_orange_diamond:
 * [Stripe](https://stripe.com) - Payment integration on your app with PAY.
-Suitable for people with low knowlege on Backend.
+Suitable for people with low knowledge on Backend.
 * [Braintree](https://www.braintreepayments.com) - Free payment processing on your first $50k.
 Requires Backend.
 * [Venmo](https://github.com/venmo/venmo-ios-sdk) Make and accept payments in your iOS app via Venmo.
 * [Moltin](https://www.moltin.com/ios-ecommerce-sdk/) - Add eCommerce to your app with a simple SDK, so you can create a store and sell physical products, no backend required.